MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 - **Shared device - no user association**

   With shared devices, a user gets the device, completes their tasks, and gives the device to another user.
-They don't sign in to the device, they typically sign into apps manually.
+They don't sign in to the device.
+They typically manually sign into apps.

   When using shared devices: